 Seedlings are somewhat sensitive to the soil they are being germinated in.
 If a soil is too compact, it can negatively affect the germination of the seed.
 The seedlings only have so much energy available to them and compact soil can be too much for them to bear.

-We generally recommend seeking out a soil geared specifically towards seed germination.
-These are often referred to as “seed starting mix” or “seedling mix.”
-It is different from general potting soil.
+Seedling mix is slightly different from general potting soil.
 These soil mixes are very good at resisting compaction, retaining moisture and creating an ideal soil environment for starting seeds.

 - Squash (Summer and Winter)

 - Typically anything with a large seed (1/4 inch or so) as these typically will grow fast and large

 When you plant your seeds, you want a firm, but not compressed, soil above the planted seeds.

 Seeds Planted Too Deep

 Planting your seeds into the soil at the correct depth is important for high germination rates.
 If you plant too deeply, the seedling may struggle to reach the soil’s surface.

 If planted too shallow, the seedling may not be able to establish a good, stable root structure.

 There is a general guideline that you can follow that gets you “close enough” in most cases.